AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

     * In the upper-right corner of the page, select **[!UICONTROL Save]**. -->

 You are now finished with the basic configuration; you are ready to use Dynamic Media - Scene7 mode.

-If you want to further customize your configuration, such as enabling ACL permissions, you can optionally complete any of the tasks under [(Optional) Configure Advanced Settings in Dynamic Media - Scene7 mode](#optional-configuring-advanced-settings-in-dynamic-media-scene-mode).

 ### Change the password to Dynamic Media {#change-dm-password}